JorelAli/ForteLangPrime/README.md

 ### Core concepts/features

 - [ ] Compiles down to Java Bytecode
-- [ ] Few keywords, providing more flexibility to the user for what to name variables/functions
 - [ ] Statically typed
 - [ ] Lazily evaluated
 - [ ] Set data structure (like Nix)